-Sound level change of perceived factor sound levels volume doubling loudness formula calculate power level noise sound pressure intensity power relationship logarithm loudness volume decibel dB twice as loud 10 dB double distance half level dependence audio auditory hearing listening sound noise fold 3 dB 6 dB 10 dB loudness of sound SPL increase decrease - sengpielaudio
+Sound level change of perceived factor sound levels volume doubling loudness decibel scale log compare intensities formula calculate power level noise sound pressure intensity power relationship logarithm loudness volume decibel dB twice as loud 10 dB double distance half level dependence audio auditory hearing listening sound noise fold 3 dB 6 dB 10 dB loudness of sound SPL increase decrease - sengpielaudio

 Deutsche Version flag s/w - sengpielaudio D-flag - sengpielaudio